 Fill Your Washer Load

-Canvas shoes should be washed in a load of towels or jeans (depending on their color) to help balance the load.
-Never wash an entire load of just shoes!
-For lace-up shoes, pull up the tongue as you place them in the washer so that the cleaning solution can reach every surface easily.
+- Canvas shoes should be washed in a load of towels or jeans (depending on their color) to balance the washing machine load.
+Never wash an entire load of only shoes.

 -

-When the washer cycle is complete, remove the shoes and place them in a spot away from direct sunlight and heat to air dry.
-Never place canvas shoes in a hot clothes dryer.
-The intense heat can cause glues to melt and the shoes will fall apart.
+When the washer cycle is complete, remove the shoes, place them away from direct sunlight, and allow them to air dry.

-If you are concerned about whether the shoe will retain its shape, stuff the toes with nylon mesh or paper towels.
+If you are concerned about the shoe retaining its shape, stuff the toes with nylon mesh or paper towels.
 If you use paper towels, change them frequently so the interior will dry more quickly.

 How to Hand Wash Canvas Shoes

-If the shoes have embellishments or rope soles, hand washing is much safer.
-It is also easier to just spot clean the fabric if needed when you are in a hurry and don't want to wait for shoe interiors to dry.
+Hand washing is much safer if the shoes have embellishments or rope soles.
+It is also easier to just spot-clean the fabric if needed when you are in a hurry and don't want to wait for shoe interiors to dry.

 :max_bytes(150000):strip_icc()/how-to-clean-canvas-shoes-4690787-Tools-6f1e7683e81c4a038ae2b188083b9032.jpg)